Adventures in a Messy Life

 This was one of those books.

 I’ve heard of Sequoyah trees, and now I know I’m spelling something wrong because his name is spelled differently than the trees.
-I knew the name of the person, but not much beyond that.
+I knew the person’s name, but not much beyond that.

 I’ll be back.
 I promised to teach the kids how to use the “hot glue gun.”
 Can it really be called that if it’s a low temp one?